christopherAlberts/ChristopherAlberts/README.md

 Systems Engineering.
 Good knowledge of REST API’s and web services implementation concepts.
 Very familiar with test driven development and
 CI/CD practices.
 Well versed in Git and the principals of version control.
 Fluent in English and Afrikaans.
 Currently, in my final year of studying for a Bachelor of Computer Science at the University of London and holding another Bachelor’s degree focused on Psychology and Political Science from Pearson Institute of higher education.
-Able to work 100% remote.
-Dual citizenship, Dutch/South Africa.
+Able to work 100% remote. **Dual citizenship, Dutch/South African**.

 ------------------